Environmental Flow Needs

 - An application for a change approval

-- An application for a drilling authorization on an aquifer that is hydraulically connected to a stream
+- An application for a drilling authorization on an aquifer that is not hydraulically connected to a stream

 - Existing groundwater users applying for authorization within the transition period